Snack Cart Thanksgiving Special

-Three videos to help you take a break from the day
+Three videos to help you through the day.

-This is the fourth time I’ve sent this particular email.
-Like a beloved TV Thanksgiving special, it’s fun for me to revisit this and saves me some time.
-Wherever you are and whoever you are with, I’m grateful that you take time of out of your life to read Snack Cart.
+This is the third time I’ve sent this particular email.
+Like a beloved TV Thanksgiving special, it’s fun for me to revisit this and saves me some time this weekend.
+Whereever you are and whoever you are with, I’m grateful that you take time of out of your life to read Snack Cart.
 It means the world to me.
 Happy Thanksgiving.

 I’d be thankful if you would help me grow the newsletter by sharing Snack Cart with a friend.
 Forward this issue.

 Thanksgiving is full of pauses.
 Especially if you are cooking, there are times you are sorta just trapped there while you wait for a pot to boil or a timer to get to 00:00.
 Those small breaks are good for running down to see 30 seconds of the parade or to check the score of the football game.
 They are also great for watching a short video on your phone.
 I'm including three videos that I find myself watching just about every Thanksgiving.
 I suggest you leave today's Cart in your inbox and watch (or rewatch) each one when you you need it.

 Perfect for: When it's not actually worth walking away from the oven.